Subgraph densities in Markov spaces: Introduction

 In the special case when $S=\emptyset$, this means that the measure assigned to the disjoint union of two graphs is the product of the measures assigned to them.
 We will call \eqref{EQ:MARKOV} the {\it Markovian property} of the family of the measures.
 As stated above, this type of Markovian property is not simply a property of a measure $\eta^G$ by itself, but instead it describes how various measures $\eta^G$ corresponding to a graph and its induced subgraphs are related to each other.

 In addition, we impose the natural condition that the family of measures $(\eta^{G[S]}:~S\subseteq V)$ is {\it normalized}, in the sense that $\eta^{K_2}=\eta$ for a single edge $K_2$ and $\eta^{K_1}=\pi$ for a single node $K_1$.
 We say that {\it $G$ is well-measured in $\eta$} if there is a family of measures $(\eta^{G[S]}:~S\subseteq V)$ that is normalized, decreasing and Markovian.
 It will be an important additional property that $\eta^G$ is finite.
 This easily implies that all other measures $\eta^{G[S]}$ are finite.
-In this case we say that $G$ is well-measured in $\Mb$ with finite density.
+In this case we say that $G$ is well-measured in $\eta$ with finite density.

 This Markovian property concept \eqref{EQ:MARKOV} allows for a recursive construction of measures for a graph utilizing measures of smaller graphs, decomposing $G$ along a cutset.
 To initialize the construction, we need the normalized property.
-To apply it, we need a proper cutset of nodes in $G$; this is not available for complete graphs, and this is our main reason for excluding triangles.
+To apply it, we need a proper cutset of nodes in $G$; this is not available for complete graphs, and this is our main reason for \lljav{having to exclude} triangles.